 The aerial parts of the Asparagus racemosus plant have a cooling, soothing, and lubricating influence on the body.
 This herb also works as an inhibitor of inflammation creating chemicals, such as TNF-alpha, and IL-1B.

-The following ayurveda medicine are known to work in oesteoarthritis.
+The following ayurveda medicine mentioned in ayurvedic texts are known to work in oesteoarthritis.

-Some yoga postures such as Tadasana (Mountain Pose), Virbhadrasana (Warrior Pose), Padangusthasana (Big Toe Pose), Trikonasana (Triangle Pose) and Setu Bandha Sarvangasana (Bridge Pose) are effective in osteoarthritis.
+Some yoga postures such as Tadasana (Mountain Pose), Virbhadrasana (Warrior Pose), Padangusthasana (Big Toe Pose), Trikonasana (Triangle Pose) and Setu Bandha Sarvangasana (Bridge Pose) may be effective in increasing mobility in osteoarthritis.

 Along with therapy, it is also helpful to follow a healthy lifestyle and diet to have relief from the pain of osteoarthritis.
 Here are a few tips to be observed.

 Osteoarthritis is a painful disease and the chronic nature of this condition may often leave a person irritable or depressed.
-If you are looking for relief from these symptoms through a solution that avoids the use of harmful chemical substances with side effects, explore Ayurveda as a healthy alternative.
-To know more about how Pure Herbal Ayurved Clinic can help you, contact best ayurvedic doctors in Melbourne today.
+If you are looking for relief from these symptoms through natural ways, explore Ayurveda as a healthy alternative.
+To know more about how Pure Herbal Ayurved Clinic can help you, contact our ayurvedic consultants in Melbourne today.

 Please send your query and we will reply you shortly.

 Ayurveda stads for extensive and elaborate clinical examination to understand thenature of the disease